Tilda Cobham-Hervey: Career

-In December 2017, she was cast as Australian singer Helen Reddy in Australian film-maker Unjoo Moon's bio-pic about the singer Helen Reddy, I Am Woman.
-Filmed in Australia, Los Angeles and New York City in late 2018, the film premiered at the Toronto Film Festival in 2019.
+In December 2017, she was cast in the lead role as Australian singer Helen Reddy in Australian film-maker Unjoo Moon's bio-pic I Am Woman.
+Filmed in Australia, Los Angeles, and New York City in late 2018, the film premiered at the Toronto Film Festival in 2019.
 Her performance was lauded by The Hollywood Reporter, describing it as a "breakout performance".

 Cobham-Hervey and Dev Patel co-wrote and co-directed a short film, Roborovski, about a hamster, which premiered at Flickerfest in Sydney in January 2020.
 The film won three prizes at the Rencontres Internationales du Cinéma des Antipodes (Antipodean Film Festival) at Saint Tropez, France, in 2021: Australian Short Film Today; the Nicholas Baudin Prize; and the Audience Award.

 In 2021, Cobham-Hervey devised an interactive theatre piece entitled Two Strangers Walk into a Bar which was premiered in the Adelaide Fringe and had a later season at MOD., a South Australian "futuristic museum of discovery".

-As of December 2021 Cobham-Hervey had relocated back to Australia, after around four years in Los Angeles, to film The Lost Flowers of Alice Hart.
-Cobham-Hervey was announced as part of the cast for Netflix series Apple Cider Vinegar.
+By December 2021 she had relocated back to Australia, after around four years in Los Angeles, to film The Lost Flowers of Alice Hart.

 In September 2023, she took the main role as Esme Nicoll in the stage adaptation of Pip Williams' novel The Dictionary of Lost Words, co-produced by the State Theatre Company South Australia and Sydney Theatre Company.
 The play, written by playwright Verity Laughton, premiered at the Dunstan Playhouse in Adelaide, before moving to the Sydney Opera House.
+In late 2024 she was cast in the Netflix series Apple Cider Vinegar.

-In 2025 Cobham-Hervey is working on a film written and directed by her, in which she will also star.
-The film, It's All Going Very Well No Problems At All, is funded by Screen Australia and is being made in Adelaide.
+In 2025 Cobham-Hervey wrote and directed the film It's All Going Very Well No Problems At All, in which she also stars, in Adelaide.
+The film was completed by April 2026, and is due to be released as part of the Adelaide Film Festival.
+She plays one of the two lead roles in the Australian drama film Alphabet Lane, directed by James Litchfield, to be released in Australian cinemas on 23 April 2026.